 While you could pay someone to fix it for you or replace the offending screen entirely, learning how to fix a dead pixel yourself isn’t a complex process.

-But before you get started, you’ll need to determine whether you’re facing a dead pixel and a stuck pixel.
-A stuck pixel is generated when one or two of the subpixels remain on and the rest off.
+But before you get started, you’ll need to determine whether you’re facing a dead pixel or a stuck pixel.
+A stuck pixel is generated when one or two of the subpixels remain on and the rest are off.
 Its look will vary in appearance based on which subpixels are working properly.
-A dead pixel on the other hand, appears when an entire pixel or set of subpixels remain off.
+A dead pixel, on the other hand, appears when an entire pixel or set of subpixels remain off.
 Stuck pixels are generally easier to fix than dead pixels.

-Also, make sure to check your warranty before anything else.
-A brand new display or device is a lot better than the best fixed pixel screen.
+Also, make sure to check your warranty before you do anything else.
+A brand-new display or device is a lot better than even the best fixed pixel screen.

 JScreenFix is the ideal pixel fixing solution for everyone.
 It’s a web application, meaning no downloads necessary.
 This also makes it suitable for a wide variety of platforms, including iOS and MacOS.

 Step 1: Open your favorite browser and navigate to the JScreenFix homepage.

 Step 2: Click the blue “Launch JScreenFix” button at the bottom of the page.